ServBay Web Server Troubleshooting Guide

 Conclusion

-Web server issues are a common challenge in local development.
-By systematically checking configuration syntax, analyzing error logs, verifying service status, and ensuring proper file permissions, most problems can be resolved quickly.
-Leverage ServBay’s built-in troubleshooting tools and servbayctl
+Web server troubles are a common part of local development.
+By methodically checking configuration syntax, reviewing error logs, confirming service states, and verifying permissions, most issues can be resolved.
+ServBay’s built-in troubleshooting tool and servbayctl